cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 The solution proposed includes (answering to the open questions of CPS-0003):

-1 and 2) very much like account based models, wallets supporting this standard will require to know the address of the smart contract (validator)
+1) very much like account based models, wallets supporting this standard will require to know the address of the smart contract (validator)

+2) the standard defines what is expected for normal transfer transaction, so that wallets can independently construct transactions

 3) the solution can co-exist with the existing native tokens